karipov/graph-coloring/README.md

 ![graph_coloring_simple](images/sterling_simple.png)

+#### Part 2: Validity of Greedy Graph Coloring Algorithm

-Now let's move on to the predicates that check the validity of a greedy graph coloring algorithm.
-We have an `initial` predicate that sets the state of the initial Coloring to have no colors map to any vertices.
+- `initial` predicate that sets the state of the initial Coloring to have no colors map to any vertices.
 This predicate forms a part of the general `greedy_step` predicate, which defines the constraints of taking a step in the greedy graph algorithm.
 In essence, we only color a vertex if it has not been colored yet and one of its adjacent vertices has been colored.

-Lastly, we have the `coloring_trace`, which constrains the `next` field of the `Greedy` visualization to move into the next state according the `greedy_step` predicate.
+- `coloring_trace`, which constrains the `next` field of the `Greedy` visualization to move into the next state according the `greedy_step` predicate.
 It is crucial that the `next` field is linear, to ensure that each step is valid.
 We enforce that in the `run` command.

 ```
 run {